 If done automatically, the name of the image file that is identified in the SendImageMessage call must match the corresponding file names.
 Images and IDF files must be located inside the folder that is imported by BeGaze.
 Identical image messages within different IDF files are matched when importing the experiment data, thus creating multiple trials for the corresponding stimuli with different participants.
 Also, if the same image message was used more than once during data recording of one participant, multiple trials for the same participant are created.
 A sketch for an automatic BeGaze import example might look like this:

-Note: It is important that images have the same size as the screen resolution during recording.
-It is advisable to use the Canvas.SaveImage command in E-Basic InLine script to capture stimulus; see E-Basic Help and the sample experiments referenced below for details.
+NOTE: It is important that images have the same size as the screen resolution during recording.
+It is advisable to use the Canvas.SaveImage command in InLine script to capture stimulus.